kevinolega/callcentertrainingtips/start.md

 ## I Use The Best Training Methods Develped By The Smartest People In The World

-My training methods work because it incorporates the best practices from the best teachers that I have accumulated for over 10 years.
+My training methods work because it incorporates the best practices from the best teachers that I have accumulated for over 13 years.

-## When We're Done, YOU'LL BECOME THE SMARTEST PERSON IN YOUR NEIGHBORHOOD
+## When We're Done, YOU'LL BECOME THE SMARTEST PERSON IN YOUR COMMUNITY

 I have used accelerated learning techniques that will allow you to learn and apply the lessons faster than any class that you can take.